MITHaystack/HOPS/doc/reference/source/hops4/developer_guide/control_keyword_reference.rst

      - BOTH
      - deprecated
      - MHO_InterpolateFringePeak
-     - simul' only, iterate is not implemented
+     - 'simul' only, iterate is not implemented
    * - ``max_parity``
      -
      -